 I am an astronomer/astrophysicist researching galaxies in the Universe.
 I am particularly interested in investigating how the internal structures we see in some galaxies (the spiral arms, galactic bars and rings) affect and reveal the cosmic history of their host galaxy.

-I am also part of the Galaxy Zoo project (which is part of the Zooniverse group of Citizen Science Projects).
-I am the Project Scientist for Galaxy Zoo.
+I am also the Principle Investigator (previously Project Scientist) of the Galaxy Zoo project, which is part of the Zooniverse group of Citizen Science Projects.
+Check out our Galaxy Zoo affiliated projects, Galaxy Zoo: 3D and Galaxy Builder.

 - B.A.
 Physics, Oxford University (Wadham College)